hizzybabe/HTMLKit/src/routes/learn/python/ch1/+page.md

 ---
-title: Basic Operators and Expressions
+title: Introduction to Python and Setup
 ---

 **Chapter 1: Introduction to Python and Setup**